 On Friday, December 1st 2017, the Luxury Travel Expert was invited to experience the new and insane First Class Suites on Emirates.
 If you can’t quite stretch to this First Class Suite, you might want to consider flying away with… Read More.

-In April 2016, I flew First Class on an Emirates Airbus A380 travelling from Dubai (DXB) to Amsterdam (AMS).
-The privacy of the suite, excellent food, comfortable bedding, onboard shower, amenities, staff and bar made this a brilliant experience.
+In April 2016, I flew First Class on an Emirates Airbus A380 traveling from Dubai (DXB) to Amsterdam (AMS).
+The privacy of the suite, excellent food, comfortable bedding, onboard shower, amenities, staff, and bar made this a brilliant experience.
 I… Read More.

-Emirates brand new first class suite on the Boeing 777 will launch in December and the layout will change from a 1-2-1 configuration down to 2 rows in a 1-1-1 configuration.
+Emirates brand new first-class suite on the Boeing 777 will launch in December and the layout will change from a 1-2-1 configuration down to 2 rows in a 1-1-1g configuration.
 Read More.

 I rate the Middle Eastern Carriers; Qatar, Etihad and Emirates as the top airlines for First Class and have compared Emirates vs Etihad vs Qatar Airways to rank which is the best Airline in the Middle East.
 They all also feature in my top 10 best business class airlines in the world.